Photonic convolutional neural network with pre-trained in situ training: Training approach

+Training photonic neural networks with conventional backpropagation is physically unrealizable because intermediate gradients are inaccessible in physical optical circuits.
+To address this, we developed a PyTorch-based differentiable digital twin that mathematically replicates every hardware operation: the unitary transfer matrix of each MZI, the Clements rectangular mesh, the weighted MMI combining trees, the asymmetric delay-line tap losses, the O/E/O interface, and the carrier-injection nonlinearity of the NOFU microring resonator.

-Because the parity between the PyTorch twin and hardware simulation is numerically exact ($< 10^{-15}$ absolute difference), the trained phase angles can be transferred to the hardware simulator with a 1-to-1 direct mapping, bypassing computationally expensive matrix decomposition techniques like Singular Value Decomposition (SVD).
+Each physical component has a direct one-to-one correspondence with the digital twin.
+Because the parity between the twin and the hardware simulator is numerically exact ($< 10^{-15}$ absolute error), the trained parameters transfer to the hardware with a direct 1-to-1 mapping, bypassing computationally expensive techniques like Singular Value Decomposition (SVD).

+The network was pre-trained on the MNIST dataset using the Adam optimiser~\cite{kingma2015} with a mini-batch size of 128 images.
+The learning rate was modulated via a cosine annealing schedule (Supplementary Section~S10) starting at $\eta_0 = 10^{-3}$ and decaying to $\eta_{\min} = 10^{-5}$ over 100 epochs.
+To ensure stability, gradient clipping with a maximum $\ell_2$-norm of 1.0 was applied at every backward pass.
+Output logits were scaled by a realistic hardware gain of $\times 1500$ and clipped to $[-15, 15]$ before the softmax operation, reflecting the dynamic range of the on-chip TIA and ADC readout chain.
+Training ran on an NVIDIA A100 GPU node in approximately 4.7~hours.

+As shown in Figure~\ref{fig:training_combined}(a), the cross-entropy training loss decreased rapidly from 1.60 at epoch~1, converging asymptotically to $0.093$ by epoch~100.
+The test accuracy crossed 85\% in three epochs and peaked at $97.45\%$ by epoch~96, with a final training accuracy of 97.17\% confirming no overfitting.